Digital filter: Comparison of analog and digital filters

-Digital filters are not subject to the component non-linearities that greatly complicate the design of analog filters.
-Analog filters consist of imperfect electronic components, whose values are specified to a limit tolerance (e.g. resistor values often have a tolerance of ±5%) and which may also change with temperature and drift with time.
+Digital filters are not subject to the component tolerances, temperature variations, and non-linearities that greatly complicate the design of analog filters.
+Analog filters consist of imperfect electronic components, whose values may also change with temperature and drift with time.
 As the order of an analog filter increases, and thus its component count, the effect of variable component errors is greatly magnified.
 In digital filters, the coefficient values are stored in computer memory, making them far more stable and predictable.

 Because the coefficients of digital filters are definite, they can be used to achieve much more complex and selective designs – specifically with digital filters, one can achieve a lower passband ripple, faster transition, and higher stopband attenuation than is practical with analog filters.
 Even if the design could be achieved using analog filters, the engineering cost of designing an equivalent digital filter would likely be much lower.
 Furthermore, one can readily modify the coefficients of a digital filter to make an adaptive filter or a user-controllable parametric filter.
 While these techniques are possible in an analog filter, they are again considerably more difficult.

-Digital filters can be used in the design of finite impulse response filters.
-Equivalent analog filters are often more complicated, as these require delay elements.
+Digital filters can be used in the design of finite impulse response filters which can achieve extremely steep rolloff slopes with no phase shift.
+Analog filters that perform the same function are often significantly more complicated, as they would require many delay elements.